 Our Code of Corporate Governance provides a robust framework for the governance of the Board and the Company.
-The Company also ensures compliance with the Code of Corporate Governance for Public Companies issued by the Securities and Exchange Commission ("the SEC Code"), the revised Code of Corporate Governance for Insurance Companies in Nigeria issued by the National Insurance Commission and the Financial Reporting Council's National Code of Corporate Governance, 2018 ("the FRC Code").
+The Company also ensures compliance with the Nigerian Code of Corporate Governance (NCCG) 2018 as issued by the Financial Reporting Council of Nigeria (FRCN) as well as relevant guidelines from other regulators.